home-controller/homeauto_network/README.md

 ## Bus line hardware, protection. pull-up values etc

-* [ ] TODO: For testing I will use a 220 ohm resistor on the IO pin so any code error will not kill the chips as this should limit the current to 23mA.
+* For testing I will use a 220 ohm resistor on the IO pin so any code error will not kill the chips as this should limit the current to 23mA.
-* [ ] TODO: for testing the pull-up wil be the MCUs internal pull-up.
+* For testing the pull-up wil be the MCUs internal pull-up.
+Have added an additional 1k resistor, see below.
 * [ ] TODO: The above 2(maybe more) will need to be checked if they create problems with slope speed and voltage check ranges.
 * [ ] TODO: Most of the above should be options.
 * [ ] TODO: Add a slope shaping circuit something similar to the example from the Onsemi date-sheet above maybe.